-Tide API v4 Developer Guide
+Tide API Guide CORE

-| Auth Type | Base URL | Protocol |
+| Auth Type | API Access | Base URL | Protocol |

-| API Key | https://api.marine.metservice.com/tide/v4 | REST |
+| API Key | Manual Request | https://api.marine.metservice.com/tide/v4 | REST |

 Introduction